rmatouschekh/agglomerative-clustering/README.md

 ### **How to run the code?**

-First, log into mirage, or whatever environment will be used to run this code.

-Then, run the follow commands to install the necessary dependencies:
+Run the follow commands to install the necessary dependencies:
     pip install opencv-python
     pip install HeapDict

-Finally, run the code:
+Then, run the code:
     python3 agglomerative_clustering.py

 The code takes about 8-13 minutes to sort 250 images on my machine.